 Matias E. Margulis

-Assistant Professor, Food and Resource Economics (jointly appointed with the School of Public Policy and Global Affairs)
+Associate Professor, Food and Resource Economics (jointly appointed with the School of Public Policy and Global Affairs)

 Postdoctoral Fellow, Max Planck Institute for the Study of Societies, Cologne, Germany, 2012-2013

 M.A.
 Public Policy and Politics, University of Toronto, 2003

 B.A.
 (Honours) Economics and Political Science, University of Toronto, 2000

 A central objective of my research is to improve our knowledge of the global governance of food security.
 Food insecurity is not simply a ‘natural’ or ‘scientific’ phenomenon: it is primarily caused by human-made actions.
 As such, it is a direct by-product of historically specific forms of social, economic, and political organization.
 Achieving world food security has long been a major objective of international cooperation and a focus of global and regional institution building and development policy.
 My research examines the renewed centrality of food security in global governance and policy, especially in the context of agricultural trade liberalization, large-scale land acquisitions (A.K.A. “land grabs”), international human rights agreements and the United Nations Sustainable Development Goals.